-Awhile ago, Shauna commented on one of my posts about the moon affecting her baby’s sleep and I thought that would make for an interesting article to research.
-This past Sunday, June 7, 2009, was a full moon and lo and behold both my sons woke up at night.
-Did I ever tell you how one kid waking up is bad, but both, especially at different times, is downright brutal!? (bowing down to those of you with multiples right now!)
+A long time ago, a reader commented on one of our blog posts about the moon affecting her baby’s sleep.
+I thought this would make for an interesting article to research!
+There was a full moon just a few nights ago, and lo and behold both my sons woke up at night.
+You all know that one kid waking up is bad, but both, especially at different times, is downright brutal!
+(Bowing down to those of you with multiples right now!)

-My youngest around 12:20 started crying and I went in, cuddled him for a couple of minutes and put him back down with his crib music on and left.
-No more peeps out of him.
-Around 3 something, my preschooler came running into my room saying he had a bad dream someone was chasing him (Reminder: I will be doing a series on nightmares and night terrors this summer).
-After I gave him a few minutes and took him back to bed, he called out for me later to turn his fan on.
+Flash forward to about three in the morning, and to me almost back to sleep.
+My other son came running into my room saying he had a bad dream (See our series on nightmares and night terrors here).
+After I gave him a few minutes of cuddles, I took him back to his bed.
+He called out for me a little later to turn his fan on.
 Interestingly enough, I had also turned on my youngest’s ceiling fan a few hours earlier, too.
-I thought they were both hot (I was too), however, I remembered I wanted to do an article about the moon’s effect on our sleep, if there was any, so I looked it up and what do you know?
-It was a full moon that night.
+I thought they were both hot (I was too)!
+But then, I remembered I wanted to do an article about the moon’s effect on our sleep – if there was any!
+So that night, at about 4 am, I looked it up, and what do you know?
+It was a full moon that night!

 So, does the moon affect our baby’s sleep?

 I have subscribed to a website about the full moon where they send you an email reminding you it’s coming.
 They posted an article about the connection (or lack thereof) between sleep and the moon, here: Full Moon Info WebSite.
-Here is where you can find the remaining Full Moons for 2011.
+Here is where you can find the remaining Full Moons for the current year.

 So, tell me, for my own informal research…